Romanian Football Federation

 The Romanian Football Federation (Federația Română de Fotbal; FRF) is the governing body of football in Romania.
-They are headquartered in the capital city of Bucharest and affiliated with FIFA and UEFA since 1923 and 1955 respectively.
+They are headquartered in the capital city of Bucharest and affiliated with FIFA and UEFA since 1923 and 1954 respectively.
 The Federation organizes the men's national team and the women's national team, as well as most of the Romanian football competitions.

 History

 In 1909, the first governing body for the activity of football players appeared, the Association of Sports Clubs in Romania, which later became the "Association of Football Clubs", with headquarters in Bucharest and Mario Gebauer as president.
 Also in 1909, the first national football championship began, which will be won, in the spring of the following year, by "Olimpia" Bucharest, which was the first team established in Romania in 1904.

-On December 1, 1912, the "Association of Football Clubs" joined the Central Football Association Commission (president Mario Gebaur, secretary Lazăr Breyer), which in turn was part of the Federation of Romanian Sports Associations (FSSR), also established in 1912.
+On December 1, 1912, the "Association of Football Clubs" joined the Central Football Association Commission (president Mario Gebauer, secretary Lazăr Breyer), which in turn was part of the Federation of Romanian Sports Associations (FSSR), also established in 1912.

 The "Venus" Bucharest and "Prahova" Ploiesti teams appeared in 1915, "Student Sports" Bucharest, in 1916, according to the "Encyclopedia of Physical Education and Sport in Romania".
-In Hungary, the predecessors of CA Oradea (Nagyváradi AC) and Chinezul Timișoara (Temesvári Kinizsi SE) was fromed in 1910, and that of Vagonul Arad (Aradi SC) in 1911.
-The Romanian national team began its activity on June 8, 1922, in a match in Belgrade, against Yugoslavia, winning 2–1.
+In Hungary, the predecessors of CA Oradea (Nagyváradi AC) and Chinezul Timișoara (Temesvári Kinizsi SE) was formed in 1910, and that of Vagonul Arad (Aradi SC) in 1911.
+The Romanian national team made its debut on June 8, 1922, in a match in Belgrade, against Yugoslavia, winning 2–1.

 On May 20, 1923, the Association Football Commission of the FSSR was admitted to the Zurich Congress as a member of FIFA.
 In this capacity, Romania participated in the Olympic Football Tournament from the 1924 Olympic Games held in Paris.
 On February 16, 1930, the Central Football Association Commission was transformed into the Romanian Football Association Federation (FRFA), an independent body with legal authority, deciding Romania's participation in the World Championship in Uruguay in July of the same year.

 The first president of the FRFA was the lawyer Aurel Leucutia (1930–1933), who has the merit of having organized the first unitary championship of the first division (1932–1933), states the website of the Romanian Football Federation, frf.ro.